Part 1: Enroll Infrastructure with Terraform | Teleport

 teleport:

-git clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v18cp -R teleport-clone/examples/terraform-starter/agent-installation teleportcp -R teleport-clone/examples/terraform-starter/aws cloudrm -rf teleport-clonegit clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v18cp -R teleport-clone/examples/terraform-starter/agent-installation teleportcp -R teleport-clone/examples/terraform-starter/gcp cloudrm -rf teleport-clonegit clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v18cp -R teleport-clone/examples/terraform-starter/agent-installation teleportcp -R teleport-clone/examples/terraform-starter/azure cloudrm -rf teleport-clone
+git clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v19cp -R teleport-clone/examples/terraform-starter/agent-installation teleportcp -R teleport-clone/examples/terraform-starter/aws cloudrm -rf teleport-clonegit clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v19cp -R teleport-clone/examples/terraform-starter/agent-installation teleportcp -R teleport-clone/examples/terraform-starter/gcp cloudrm -rf teleport-clonegit clone --depth=1 https://github.com/gravitational/teleport teleport-clone --branch=branch/v19cp -R teleport-clone/examples/terraform-starter/agent-installation teleportcp -R teleport-clone/examples/terraform-starter/azure cloudrm -rf teleport-clone

 - AWS